 Use images in the workshop as visual cues and a variety of mixed media.

 Provide sensory backpacks with materials or objects related to the collection on display.
 This gives visitors an alternative way of exploring objects.

 - Don’t reinvent the wheel – seek advice and use existing resources.

 - Adapt to your heritage focus and work with local partners, staff, volunteers and audiences.

 - Access and inclusion need to be supported with adequate money and staffing – to support training or improve physical access.

-- Improving access for people who are D/deaf or hearing impaired also improves access for other audiences and enhances the overall visitor experience.
+- Improving access for people who are D/deaf or hard of hearing also improves access for other audiences and enhances the overall visitor experience.